christ12938/COMP-2511-LOOPMANIA/assumptions.md

 Assume no enemies can enter hero castle
 Assume no battle will occur during the tick into hero castle Assume Progress per time tick is as follow:
 1. Move character and enemies
 2. Check if character is on a spawned item and add it to the inventory
-    3. Spawn items on tile
+3. Spawn items on tiles
 4. Spawn enemies
-    5. Apply Building Debuffs to enemy
+5. Apply Traps to enemies
-    6. Apply Building Buffs to character
+6. Apply static (permanant) Building Buffs to character
 7. Run Battles if character is not on hero castle
-    8. Remove Building buffs from character
+P.S.
+Equipped items buff are in real time, so wont be included in the timeline

-    9. Remove Building Debuffs from enemy (Not used right now) P.S.
-Equipped items buff are in real time, so wont be included in the timeline Assume enemies can spawn on any structures, except Hero's Castle.
+Assume enemies can spawn on any structures, except Hero's Castle.
 Assume if the no tiles are available for the spawner to spawn enemies, then that tile is not placable for that type of spawner
-When passing through a village player gains 2 HP
+When passing through a village player gains 10 HP
 The radius for towers and campfires will be 5
 Towers don't stack
 Towers do 5 damage
-Enemies will take 30 dmg from traps
+Enemies will take 10 dmg from traps
 When the shop is opened, player is forced to exit the shop manually in order for the game to continue All shop items are $10.
 All basic items sell for $5